If you're in town then come and visit us at:

 AUSTRO

-Hungarian Revival style red white and black enameled, red rhinestone and
+Hungarian Renaissance Revival style red white and black enamel, red rhinestone and

 artificial pearl 7" by 3/4" bracelet, early 1900s.
 This shows the distinctive

-white enamel with delicate brushwork like the Transylvanian technique, wonderful
+white enamel with delicate brushwork of the Transylvanian technique, wonderful

 HOBE red